mshmsh5000/northstar/documentation/endpoints/oauth.md

 Each access token includes the authorized user's ID, expiration timestamp, and scopes.
 Tokens are signed to prevent tampering, and can be verified using a shared public key.

-> :construction: __Note:__ These are still under construction and not enabled on production servers!
-Stay tuned!

 ## Create Token (Password Grant)

 This will verify a user's credentials and create a JWT authentication token, which can be used to sign future requests